-When we considered improvements before sale, we wanted to make sure our client got back every dime invested and then some.
-To get a good sense for what we did, check out our video at the end of this post.
+When we considered improvements before the sale, we wanted to make sure our client got back every dime invested and then some.
+To get a good sense of what we did, check out our video at the end of this post.
 Here’s a taste of what you’ll see:

 On the first floor, we added cheer by painting the ceiling beams and replacing the paneling.
 In the basement, we ditched the ceiling tiles for drywall and installed recessed lighting.

 We brightened the kitchen with new stainless steel appliances and fixtures on the cabinets.
 Throughout the house, we redid the wood floors.
 We also added new ceiling fans where it made sense and upgraded bathrooms with new vanity lights.